Seán Binder: Activism for refugees, arrest and legal accusations

-Court proceedings
+Court proceedings and final acquittal

 The defendants' lawyers said the Greek authorities failed to produce concrete evidence in support of the accusations.
-If ultimately convicted, the accused could be sentenced to 25 years in prison.
+If ultimately convicted, the accused could have been sentenced to 25 years in prison.
 Apart from the 24 former members of ERCI, a number of other humanitarian workers have been facing prosecution in Greece, similar to what happened in Italy, where providing aid to migrants has also been criminalised.

+First court session

-On 18 November 2021, the Mytilene Misdemeanor Court in Lesbos adjourned the legal proceedings against 24 members of ERCI, including Mardini and Binder, "due to lack of jurisdiction of the court" and referred the case to a higher court.
+On 18 November 2021, the Mytilene misdemeanor court in Lesbos adjourned the legal proceedings against 24 members of ERCI, including Mardini and Binder, "due to lack of jurisdiction of the court" and referred the case to a higher court.
 On 18 November 2022, Binder, Mardini and Greek fellow defendant Nassos Karakitsos attended their court summons at the first instance court, and declared that they had nothing to add to their earlier statements.
-Their next trial was set to begin on 10 January 2023, with the accused facing charges classified as misdemeanor crimes, while the felony charges have not been concluded.
+Their next trial was set to begin on 10 January 2023, with the accused facing charges classified as misdemeanor crimes, while the felony charges had not been concluded.

+Second court session

 The trial of the 24 rescuers, including Binder and Mardini, began on 10 January 2023.
 On the following 13 January, the court ruled that the charges of espionage against them and the other defendants were at least partially inadmissible, thus following objections by their lawyers.
 Among other objections, these were the court's initial failure to translate documents for the foreign defendants into a language they could understand as well as faulty documentation of some of the charges.
-However, the charges of human trafficking remained and the defendants must continue to live in insecurity pending a second trial.
-According to a report in the German weekly Die Zeit, the verdict was not a complete acquittal for Mardini, Binder and the other defendants, but at least an intermediate win, and also a political signal in a procedure that a report by the European Parliament had called the 'currently largest case of criminalizing solidarity in Europe'.
+However, the charges of human trafficking remained and the defendants continued to live in insecurity pending a second trial.
+According to a report in a Greek newsmedia, the verdict was not a complete acquittal for Mardini, Binder and the other defendants, but at least an intermediate win, and also a political signal in a procedure that a report by the European Parliament had called the 'currently largest case of criminalizing solidarity in Europe'.

-After more than four years of protracted legal procedures by the Greek authorities and personal psychological stress and uncertainty after his first arrest, Binder said he wanted an immediate further trial, in order for him to answer all the felony charges and clear his name.
-Following the acquittal of the charge of espionage, Binder commented to journalists outside the courtroom:
+Following more than four years of protracted legal procedures by the Greek authorities and personal psychological stress and uncertainty after his first arrest, Binder said in 2023 he wanted an immediate further trial, to answer all the felony charges and clear his name.
+After the acquittal of the charge of espionage, Binder commented to journalists outside the courtroom:

 We want this case to be heard.
 We want justice.
 Today, there has been less injustice, but no justice.